PythonJournos/refactoring101/README.md

 ## Overview

 This repo contains code samples demonstrating how to transform a complex, linear script into a modular, easier-to-maintain package.
-The code was written as a reference for the *Python: Beyond the Basics* class at [NICAR 2014][], but can also work as a stand-alone tutorial (check out our [main documentation site](http://refactoring-101.readthedocs.org/en/latest/)).
+The code is a teaching aide used in Python classes at [NICAR 2014][] and [NICAR 2015][], but can also work as a stand-alone tutorial (check out our [main documentation site](http://refactoring-101.readthedocs.org/en/latest/)).

 The tutorial uses a small, [fake set of election results][] for demonstration purposes.